By The Hospitable Team

 If you decide to apply any penalties if the house rules are broken, make sure that you communicate this clearly to your guests.
 It’s essential to include information about your rules and penalties in personal conversations with your guests before their stay and provide them with quick answers to all their questions.

-Of course, communication with guests takes time, and busy short-term rental hosts have a lot of other responsibilities and routine tasks on their to-do lists.
+Of course, Airbnb messaging takes time, and busy short-term rental hosts have a lot of other responsibilities and routine tasks on their to-do lists.
 But it’s possible to make your life easier using vacation rental software like Hospitable.com.
 Our platform provides all the tools you need to forget about 90% of routine operations.

 All your STR business in one convenient window